 Which should you get?

 At this point, you may be wondering, “Which tool should I get?”
-The answer to this question relies on two factors: the job you are working on and experience level.
+The answer depends on the job you are working on and your experience level.

 The job you are working on will largely determine which tool to use.
-For delicate detail work, it will probably be best to go with the spokeshave.
+It will probably be best to go with the spokeshave for delicate detail work.
 Its design will make it much easier to create delicate shapes that are beautiful from start to finish.

-If you need to just make rough cuts on the go, the drawknife will probably be your best bet.
-If you don’t care too much about the appearance, the drawknife will get the job done efficiently and quickly.
+If you need to make rough cuts on the go, the drawknife is your best bet.
+If you don’t care too much about the appearance, the drawknife will do the job efficiently and quickly.

-Experience level is another factor you should consider.
-Drawknives, though highly efficient, can be more difficult to use if you don’t have the experience.
-If you are a beginner, you might want to select a spokeshave for this reason.
-You will benefit from the more controlled design that comes with a spokeshave, even though it may take a bit longer.
+Your experience level is another factor you should consider.
+Though highly efficient, drawknives can be more difficult to use if you don’t have the experience.
+If you are a beginner, you might want to select a spokeshave.
+You will benefit from the more controlled design with a spokeshave, even though it may take longer.

-Professionals might want to get both tools.
-The drawknife will give you a super versatile and convenient tool for making both delicate and larger cuts, while the spokeshave helps you make delicate design details that your drawknife simply can’t do.
+Professionals might want both tools.
+The drawknife will give you a versatile and convenient tool for making delicate and larger cuts, while the spokeshave helps you make delicate design details that your drawknife simply can’t do.